baloonarium/React-world/README.md

 # React-world
-Create a reactive single page application, who are Fetching (axios) the RestCountrie api.
+Create a reactive single page application, who are Fetching (axios) the RestCountries api.
 (From Scratch lesson)